edisonpapers/juncture-version-2/README.md

 The first dime novel to feature a boy inventor was Edward S Ellis’s The Steam Man of the Praries, published in 1868.

-## The Tom Edison Jr. Stories
+### The Tom Edison Jr. Stories

 Philip Reade, the author of the Tom Edison, Jr. series, was among those influenced Ellis.
 Reade’s works included Tom Edison Jr.’s Electric Sea Spider and Tom Edison Jr.’s Electric Mule.
 A subsequent group of dime novels known as the [Frank Reade Jr. series](https://library.si.edu/digital-library/book/frank-reade-weekly-magazine-containing-stories-adventures-land-sea-air), written by Luis P. Senarens from 1882 to 1898, depict the adventures of Frank Reade’s inventor son who creates inventions such as submarines, vehicles and airships.

+### Tom Edison Jr.

+.ve-media https://edisondigital.rutgers.edu/iiif/PA501 width=60% left

+.ve-media https://edisondigital.rutgers.edu/iiif/PA502 width=60% right

-## Tom Swift
+### Tom Swift

 .ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-edisonades03.jpeg left width=60%

 The most famous of the juvenile Edisonades are the Tom Swift novels created by Edward Stratemeyer under the pseudonym Victor Appelton.
 These well-known stories depict a teenage boy inventor-hero who devices an amazing variety of inventions he uses to explore the world and save the day.
 The Tom Swift books have been published in a number of series up until the present day, making him a particularly long-lived fictional character linked to Thomas Edison.

-## Tom Edison Jr.

-.ve-media https://edisondigital.rutgers.edu/iiif/PA501 width=60% left

-.ve-media https://edisondigital.rutgers.edu/iiif/PA502 width=60% right

 ## H.G.
 Wells's The War of the Worlds